upward-dev/Upward/README.md

 about plugins and extensions you can install for your text editor (we recommend [Visual Studio Code](https://code.visualstudio.com/)) that will automate styling your code when you save or as you type, and don't forget about `yarn run format`.

-#### Running Unit Tests

-We write unit tests for all our API and some of the React frontend.
-We don't have an API yet, but it will be tested when it arrives.

-#### Running Cypress Tests

-The React user interface is tested with Cypress to make sure that the front end is always working well, especially the fragile parts that we don't update very often but are used frequently.

 #### Creating a Pull Request on GitHub